locize/locize-cli/README.md

 ## Push missing keys to locize from your repository (or any other local directory)
+This is useful, when i.e. using [i18next-scanner](https://github.com/i18next/i18next-scanner), like described [here](https://github.com/locize/i18next-locize-backend/issues/315#issuecomment-586967039).
+The save-missing command uses the [missing API](https://docs.locize.com/integration/api#missing-translations) and the sync command uses the [update API](https://docs.locize.com/integration/api#update-remove-translations)
+So, if you want to save new keys (that does not exist in locize), the save-missing command is the better choice.
+Doing so, you can then for example make use of the “created by missing API" filter in the locize UI.

+But if you need to update existing keys, the sync command is the correct choice.

 ### Step 1: Go near to your translation files

 ```sh